guettli/subx/README.rst

 This library gives you a data structure called `SubprocessResult`.
 It combines stdout, stderr and ret (the exit status).

-This is handy if you do "one shut" calling of processes.
+This is handy if you do "one shot" calling of processes.

 Why?
 ====